 Nitrogen deficiency in cannabis is fairly common, but extremely easy to fix.
 If you begin to notice cannabis nitrogen deficiency symptoms in your plants, they’ll usually just need the right blend of nutrients to bring them back to good health.

-Keep in mind that if you’ve grown your plants with nutrients from the beginning, they’re not likely to be deficient in nitrogen.
+Keep in mind that if you’ve grown your plants with nutrients from the beginning, they’re not likely to be deficient in nitrogen and won’t show the signs of any weed deficiency, including weed leaf discoloration.
 It’s also completely normal to see yellow cannabis leaves toward the end of the flowering period.

 Keep your plants healthy and fed the proper nutrients and you’re not likely to run into a nitrogen deficiency in cannabis.
 If you do have a nitrogen deficiency, you’ll find that after taking the proper steps to correct this issue, plants should return back to a normal, healthy state in about one week.